-Timing is everything in attracting orioles and February and early March is the time to place your oriole nectar feeder out for the territory-seeking males to find.
+Timing is everything when attracting orioles and February and early March is the time to place your oriole nectar feeder out for the territory-seeking males to find.
 In the Tucson area, the most common species are the hooded and bullocks oriole.
-In the higher elevation, perimeters of the city, the scott's oriole can also be attracted.
+In the higher elevation areas of the city, the scott's oriole can also be attracted.
 Orioles will leave the area for winter in September.

-Where hummingbird feeders tend to be bright red, oriole feeders are bright orange, echoing the color of such desirable fruits as oranges and papaya.
-Orioles are readily attracted to the 4 to 1 water-to-sugar hummingbirds formula, but they also drink up a more dilute mix of 6 to 1.
+Oriole nectar feeders are bright orange, mimicking the coloration of fruits they desire such as oranges and papaya.
+Orioles will readily drink the 4 to 1 water-to-sugar nectar formula you make for the hummingbirds.
+They will also drink a more dilute mix of 6 to 1.
 Feel free to use either one.

-Proper placement of your oriole nectar feeder is very important in luring these birds into your yard.
-Remember, the birds have to see it from the tops of trees so don't hide it under a tree or awning.
+Proper placement of your oriole nectar feeder is can be important in luring these birds into your yard.
+Remember, the birds have to see your offering when flying overhead so don't hide it under a tree or awning.
 Place it in the open, near your bird bath.
-Moving water is effective at luring in the orioles as well.
+Moving water is effective at luring the orioles as well.